What Can I Study?

 After you are admitted to U of T Arts & Science, you will receive an email with instructions on how to submit course requests.
 The course selection process will begin in June for the upcoming fall and winter terms.

 U of T Engineering is a thriving community that provides unparalleled experiential learning opportunities and produces some of the world’s most innovative engineering research.
-The Faculty is Canada’s top engineering school and among the world’s best across international rankings.
+Recognized as Canada’s top engineering school, the Faculty of Applied Science & Engineering is among the world’s best across international rankings.

-Exchange students admitted to U of T Engineering may take courses from any of the Faculty’s programs
+Exchange students admitted to U of T Engineering may take courses from any of the faculty’s programs, including:

 COMPUTER SCIENCE VS. COMPUTER ENGINEERING

 At the University of Toronto, computer science courses and computer engineering courses are taught in separate faculties.
-Exchange students interested in studying computer science or computer engineering at U of T need to decide which of the following faculties best suits their interests, based on course access:
+Exchange students must decide which of the following faculties best suits their interests, based on course access:

 Option 1: Faculty of Applied Science & Engineering

-• Students may request to enrol in up to two Faculty of Arts & Science courses per term; however, many Arts & Science courses, including chemistry, physics, statistics and computer science courses, are restricted to engineering exchange students.
-A list of restricted Arts & Science courses is made available in June each year.
+- Students may request to enrol in up to two Faculty of Arts & Science courses per term; however, many Arts & Science courses, including chemistry, physics, statistics and computer science, are restricted to engineering exchange students.
+A list of the restricted Arts & Science courses is made available in June each year.

-• Engineering students do not receive enrolment priority for Arts & Science courses.
-Arts & Science courses may be full by the time engineering exchange students can enrol.
+- Engineering students do not receive enrolment priority for Arts & Science courses.
+These courses may be full by the time engineering exchange students can enrol.

 Option 2: Faculty of Arts & Science

-• Access to the Faculty of Arts & Science’s Computer Science (CSC) courses, as well as many other courses in Arts & Science (some restrictions apply).
+- Access to the Faculty of Arts & Science’s Computer Science (CS) courses, along with many other courses in Arts & Science (some restrictions apply).

-The above option is only available if your institution has a university-wide agreement that includes the Faculty of Applied Science & Engineering and the Faculty of Arts & Science.
+The above option is only available if your institution has a university-wide agreement that includes both the Faculty of Applied Science & Engineering and the Faculty of Arts & Science.
 Please check with your exchange office before you apply.
-If your institution’s exchange agreement is only with one of the Faculties, this option is not available to you.
-This applies to undergraduate and graduate studies.
+If your institution’s exchange agreement is limited to one of these faculties, this option is not available to you.
+This applies to both undergraduate and graduate studies.

 Campus(es)